Hearing loss and falls: Why they're connected

 Tai-chi classes, an ancient Chinese practice, are popular among older people.
 An hour of tai chi from one to three times a week can cut the risk of a bad fall by half, according to a review of 10 randomized controlled trials.
 The National Council on Aging recommends a program called “Tai Chi for arthritis” for older people.
 You may feel more comfortable in a tai chi (or any kind of class) if you can easily hear the teacher and converse with other students.
 Or consider a water aerobics class.

 If you do fall, strength-training will make you less to break a bone.
 Working out with resistance bands or weights or doing resistance exercises makes your bones denser and therefore stronger.
 Squats, for example, built bone mass in a group of post-menopausal women with deteriorating bones in one study.
+Keep in mind it's a great idea to wear your hearing aids when exercising, too.

 When did you have your last eye checkup?
 Tint-changing lenses and bifocals are less appropriate for older people and you may need to change prescriptions.
+Another reason to keep up-to-date on vision loss?
+Studies indicate hearing and vision loss—known as dual sensory impairment—equals 'substantial' risk for dementia.

 Consider physical therapy, if you or your older loved one have trouble walking or getting up from a chair.